siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-quantum-resistant-cryptography-preparing-for-the-post-quantum-era.md

 ---

 In the ever-evolving landscape of cybersecurity, a new challenge looms on the horizon: the advent of quantum computing.
 While quantum computers promise to revolutionize many fields, they also pose a significant threat to our current cryptographic systems.
-This blog post delves into the world of quantum-resistant cryptography, exploring why it's necessary and how we can prepare for the post-quantum era.
+This article delves into the world of quantum-resistant cryptography, exploring why it's necessary and how we can prepare for the post-quantum era.